emacs-eask/cli/README.md

 1. `eask` file at the root of the project
 2. `cmds` folder with all available commands
 3. `lisp` folder with all elisp code
+  - `lisp/extern` is the external modules/packages we used

 `eask` is the node entry, and the main yargs definition! `cmds` and `lisp` folders are command files that correspond to each other.